-Driven by the ethos to deliver"the quality of care we would want for our loved ones" and brand values of Wellness, Happiness and Kindness, we operate from 62 registrations including 49 care homes across England, Wales and Scotland delivering care to over 2,500 individuals.
+Driven by the ethos to deliver"the quality of care we would want for our loved ones" and brand values of Wellness, Happiness and Kindness, we operate from 61 registrations including 55 care homes across England, Wales and Scotland delivering care to over 2,400 people.
 We enjoy strong relationships with Local Authorities and the NHS, from which we derive over half of our income through long-term contracts.